HotDogHelen/PIC16B-Project/README.md

 # PIC16B-Project
-NBA fantasy basketball team analyzer, using APIs and building a website that implements user interactions
+NBA fantasy basketball team analyzer, using API-based webscraping and building a website that implements user interactions

 X .
 O